-The session presented a global update on progress toward the certification of poliovirus containment, including the most recent data on country progression through the Containment Certification Scheme (CCS).
+The session presented a global update on progress toward the certification of poliovirus containment, including the most recent statistics on country progression through the Containment Certification Scheme (CCS).
 As of November 2024, 78 facilities from 22 countries retain polioviruses.
 Of those 78 facilities, 89% (70 facilities) are performing work with poliovirus and have a CP in place, and 77% (60 facilities) will pursue or have pursued an Interim Certificate of Containment (ICC).
-16 facilities currently hold an ICC, and nine additional ICC applications are currently under review by the GCC Containment Working Group (CWG).
+16 facilities currently hold an ICC, and nine additional ICC applications are currently under review by the CWG.
 In Romania, no attempts to engage the country in containment efforts have been successful.
+The former GCC recommendation "Safe and secure containment of WPV retained in facilities, such as laboratories and vaccine production facilities - all facilities retaining WPV should have a Containment Certificate (CC), or an Interim Containment Certificate (CC), with a clear endpoint for obtaining a CC agreed with the GCC" was presented to the GCC for discussion and clarification to share back with the National Authorities for Containment (NACs).